asrashley/music-bingo/docs/aws.md

 CloudFormation script.
 This script creates an S3 bucket that will be used to hold the musicbingo-prod.tar.gz file.

+See [server.md](server.md) for more information on how to build the musicbingo-prod.tar.gz tar file.

 Upload the musicbingo-prod.tar.gz file to this S3 bucket.

 Deploy the [cloudformation.yaml](../musicbingo/server/aws/cloudformation.yaml)